JessicaCaiqingYang/JessicaCaiqingYang/README.md

 - 👋 Hi, I’m Jess
-- 👩‍💻 My tech stack: Python, SQL, C#, AWS
+- 👩‍💻 My tech stack: C#, Python, SQL, Javascript
 - 🌱 I’m currently a software developer in an investment bank specialising in regulatory trade and transaction reporting
 - 💞️ I’m looking to collaborate on fun projects
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/caiqingyang)